shyamrock/openFDAWebApp/README.md

 Here is the link to [stories].

-Please	refer to	our [approach] to UI and UX	with Human	Centered	Design
+Please	refer to	our [approach] to UI and UX	with Human	Centered	Design.

+Please refer to this link to view the [resposive] web design of the site.

 We executed the remaining tasks as mentioned in Pool Two approach.